By Liza Sarychev

-I’ve come to identify three elements which must come together for a successful professional skiing career: (1) skiing ability; (2) who you know; and (3) business.
+I’ve come to identify three elements that must come together for a successful professional skiing career: (1) skiing ability; (2) who you know; and (3) business.

-Phenomenal skiing ability is a still a pre-requisite for being considered a professional skier.
+Phenomenal skiing ability is still a prerequisite for being considered a professional skier.

 Pushing the sport is key, but solid skiers are easy to find.
 Every Alta, Jackson, and Squaw Valley of the world has dozens of kids skiing pro-level lines and throwing cork 9s.
 For the sponsors, this abundant talent means skiers they sponsor come cheap, and can be replaced easily.

 Second, who you know and industry connections can often outweigh skiing talent.
 I found opportunities will present themselves differently depending on who your sponsors are and which photographers you work with.

 Magazines tend to publish photos that promote the brands that spend a lot of money on ads in the magazine pages.

 Often a well connected friend mentions your name when a sponsor is seeking an athlete and you get picked up or you meet a photographer that you travel well with and end up getting invited on trips because you’re easy to get along with.

 I’ve found for myself and other pro freeskiers, opportunities serendipitously shake out when an athlete connects themselves strategically.

 Third, I think it’s key to realize that at the end of the day, your goal as an athlete is to increase sales for your sponsors.
 That means clearly defining why you ski, why you ski on your sponsor’s

 gear, and communicating your mission in a way that sets you apart, inspires your audience, and results in sales for your sponsor.
 It’s key to understand what your sponsors value and expect from their athletes to ensure your are worth their investment.